justpy-org/justpy/docs/tutorial/matplotlib.md

 # Creating matplotlib Charts

 The most popular Python plotting library is [matplotlib](https://matplotlib.org/index.html).
 Chances are that if you are interested in visualization, you have already used it.

 JustPy includes in its standard component library the component Matplotlib that makes it simple to include matplotlib charts in a web page without having to change any matplotlib command.

 ## The Matplotlib component

 Run the following example that uses the Matplotlib component:

+### matplotlib.pyplot example
 ```python
 import justpy as jp
 import matplotlib.pyplot as plt